 Bring your child along to the first session in good time and be aware that they may feel reluctant to go in.
 If it helps you can come into the first few minutes of the first session to make sure your child is settled.

 The counselling sessions will normally be at the same time and day each week and will last 50 minutes.
-An average number of sessions would be between six and eight but the process will last as long as it needs to.
+An average number of sessions would be between six and eight.
 You can also support by:

 Counselling is a private and personal relationship between the counsellor and the client.
 Some children or young people will want to talk about their experience and some won’t.
 It is important to let your child decide what is best for them and respect their privacy.
 At times your child may seem more upset following a session, this might be that the session brought up difficult emotions.
 Show empathy and support but again, respect their privacy.